All Episodes

 But one of the more interesting things is when they walked it into the normal channels of the FBI, it got turned down, right?

-So they had to go through the political channels, and I think that pivot is going to become very enlightening to the American public.
+And I think that pivot is going to become very enlightening to the American public.

 Well, that's also what McCabe said.

-No dossier, no Pfizer application.
+No dossier, no FISA application.

-As a matter of fact, at the top of the hour, we're going to be joined by Carter Page and get his reaction to uh all of this.
+As a matter of fact, at the top of the hour, we're going to be joined by Carter Page and get his reaction to all of this.

 It impacted his life dramatically for a year.

-Uh, Greg Jarrett, John Solomon, thank you.
+Greg Jarrett, John Solomon, thank you.

 We are hearing from a Native American elder and Vietnam War veteran speaking to CNN after a disturbing viral video shows a group of teens harassing and mocking him in the nation's capital.

-An interaction between native marchers and a group of high school students who were in DC for the anti-abortion march for life.
+An interaction between Native marchers and a group of high school students who were in D.C. for the anti-abortion March for Life.

 At least some of the students were from Covington Catholic High School in Kentucky.

-The Catholic Diocese of Covington, which oversees the school, said in a statement, quote, we condemn the actions of the Covington Catholic school students towards Nathan Phillips specifically and Native Americans in general.
+The Catholic Diocese of Covington, which oversees the school, said in a statement, quote, We condemn the actions of the Covington Catholic school students towards Nathan Phillips specifically and Native Americans in general.

 We extend our deepest apologies to Mr. Phillips.